joeyanderson1/Droplet-Impact/README.md

 | Conor Quigley            | Bsc Project     | September 2023 - May 2024 |
 | Joseph Anderson           | Summer Project     | June 2024 - July 2024   |

+## Contents

+This repository consists of 3 main folders.
+Each folder is a first name of one of the above students.
+The contents of each folder is associated with that particular student.
+Naturally, we thank these students for their previous work and contributions.
+Within each folder there is a readme description of the main contents of the folder.

 ## Useful Resources for Future Students

+The following sources were found to be very useful whilst conducting this project so far.

 ### OpenFoam & Paraview
 - https://www.youtube.com/@OpenFOAMJozsefNagy - Dr. Jozsef Nagy's Youtube channel who shows how to install OpenFOAM and much more.